cyrusn/srr-overall-rating-convertor/README.md

   - `./data/private/f5_term2_report.json`
   - `./data/private/f6_report.json`

-User needs to prepare the above 3 JSON files, filename is matter, schema of the json file is listed at [schema session](#schema).
+User needs to prepare the above 3 JSON files, filename is matter, schema of the JSON file is listed at [schema session](#schema).

 `./data/private/students.json` stores all basic information of each students.
 Please see the schema in [schema session](#schema).